The Network will:

 o Assist Facilities in monitoring their own progress toward implementing the CDC Core Interventions and reduction of BSIs, and

-o Involve Patient SMEs, family members, or care partners in discussion about infection control practices and ways to encourage patients to bring issues and suggestions to the attention of staff members
+o Involve Patient SMEs, family members, or care partners in discussions regarding infection control practices and ways to encourage patients to bring issues and suggestions to the attention of staff members

-Facility Selection/Inclusion Criteria: at least 50% of facilities in the Network’s service area including those facilities reporting the highest BSI rates.
+Facility Selection/Inclusion Criteria: 50% of facilities in the Network’s service area including 20% of facilities reporting the highest BSI rates based on the National Healthcare Safety Network (NHSN) Excess Infection Report..

 ESRD National Coordinating Center (ESRD NCC)

-National HAI QIA Learning and Action Network (ESRD NCC HAI LAN) recordings
+National BSI QIA Learning and Action Network (ESRD NCC BSI LAN) recordings

 National Patient Subject Matter Experts Affinity Group webpage